This guide shows you in a practical way how you can optimally use table, pedestal and floor fans.

 Some have a special night mode with a particularly quiet level or intermittent operation.

-Oscillation: The swivel function (usually horizontal, sometimes vertical) distributes the airflow more effectively throughout the room.
+Oscillation: The oscillation function (usually horizontal, sometimes vertical) distributes the airflow more effectively throughout the room.
 This is useful for cooling multiple people or ventilating an entire room more evenly.

 Most pedestal and table fans have oscillation; floor fans, on the other hand, almost never

-Remote control & Smart Home: A remote control allows you to control the fan from a distance – conveniently from the sofa or bed.
+Remote control & smart home: A remote control allows you to operate the fan from a distance—from the comfort of your sofa or bed.
 Some higher-end models can be controlled via a smartphone app or voice assistant (Alexa, Google Home).
-Smart fans that can be integrated into the network are also available for offices, but their functionality usually remains simple (turning the fan on and off, adjusting the fan speed).
+Smart fans are also available for offices that can be integrated into a network, but their functionality usually remains simple (turning the fan on and off, adjusting the fan speed).

 Air filtration/ionization: Some combination units also function as air purifiers .
 They have HEPA filters that filter pollen, dust, and even germs from the air while the fan is running.
-Allergy sufferers can especially benefit from these units, as fewer irritants circulate.
+Allergy sufferers in particular can benefit from these units, as fewer irritants circulate.

 Ionizers are also occasionally integrated – they electrostatically charge particles so they fall to the floor.
 However, such additional features drive up the price (think Dyson Pure Cool, etc.) and are only necessary if air quality is a key concern.